deckhouse/deckhouse/modules/402-ingress-nginx/images/controller-1-6/patches/README.md

 ### Util patch

 Adds "-e /dev/null" flags to the "nginx -t" invocations so that "nginx -t" logs aren't got saved to /var/log/nginx/error.log file, preventing fs bloating.

+### Startup logs

+Adds some additional logs from nginx binary on startup.
+May contain useful warnings.